arexbold/TripleBondChallenge/README.md

 - Class system for randomized stats.
 Randomize between 8 different classes with additional smart randomization.
 Less "useless" mons compared to vanilla randomization.
 - Removed moves and abilities to better adjust for challenge.
 - Added HMs to the randomized move pool.
-- 30 Nest Balls, Old Rod, and Smokeball given at the beginning.
+- 30 Nest Balls at the beginning.
 - You can now catch up to 4 mons (from 11 mons available) before the rival.
 This includes a fishing spot in New Bark.
 - The first 3 grasses now have only level 5s.
 - Equalized the wild grass rates to be even between all mons.
 (It's not perfect unfortunately)